Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 An important ingredient in our study is {\em Tanno's varational principle} for critical metrics of the Dirichlet energy functional introduced in 1989 \cite{tanno}.
 He proves that the critical condition is in fact equivalent to the geometric condition:

-Subsequently, Deng \cite{deng} improves Tanno's result in 1991 by showing that all such critical contact metrics are in fact the minimizers of the Dirichlet energy functional, reducing the Chern-Hamilton question to finding all contact metrics satisfying Tanno's equation.
+Subsequently, Deng \cite{deng} improves Tanno's result in 1991 by showing that all such critical contact metrics are in fact the minimizers of the Dirichlet energy functional.
 The next progress occurred in 1995, when Rukimbira \cite{ruk} classified all contact metrics with vanishing torsion, i.e. $\tau \equiv 0$, a condition which is usually referred to as {\em K-contactness} and in dimension 3, is known to be equivalent to such contact metric being {\em Sasakian}.
-More specifically, Rukimbira shows that a contact manifold $(M,\alpha)$ satisfying such condition is virtually equivalent (possible after a perturbation) to a {\em Boothby-Wang fibration}.
+More specifically, Rukimbira shows that a contact manifold $(M,\alpha)$ satisfying such condition is virtually equivalent, possibly after a perturbation, to a {\em Boothby-Wang fibration}.
 These are contact manifolds where $X_\alpha$ traces a $\mathbb{S}^1$-fibration of $M$ (see Section~\ref{s4}).
 Note that such contact metrics are trivially the minimizers of the Dirichlet functional as they satisfy $\mathcal{E}(g)=0$.
 Therefore, it is not required to appeal to Tanno's variational principle to answer the Chern-Hamilton question for such class of contact manifolds.
 This in fact proves the Chern-Hamilton conjecture in the case of {\em (almost) regular} contact manifolds, leaving the question wide open if one drops the regularity assumption.

 In 2005, Perrone \cite{torsion} studied critical contact metrics with nowhere vanishing torsion exploiting the Tanno's equation.
-In particular, he showed that in such cases, the Reeb vector field $X_\alpha$ satisfies some {\em weak hyperbolocity} condition referred to as {\em projective (or conformal) Anosovity}.
+In particular, he showed that in such cases, the Reeb vector field $X_\alpha$ satisfies some {\em weak hyperbolicity} condition referred to as {\em projective (or conformal) Anosovity}.
 His approach is instrumental to our study, as his work is the first at hinting towards the interplay between the Dirichlet energy functional and Anosov dynamics.
-Also see \cite{taut,abb,hoz1} for recent progress on the Chern-Hamilton question..
+Also see \cite{taut,abb,hoz1} for recent progress on the Chern-Hamilton question.